French biomass industry warns against RED III

 28.10.2022

-The government has received a warning from French forestry and wood sector leaders that the RED III modifications that were approved by the European Parliament on September 14 would be a “economic and ecological aberration.”
+The government has received a warning from French biomass industry and wood sector leaders that the RED III modifications that were approved by the European Parliament on September 14 would be a “economic and ecological aberration.”

 According to the bill approved by parliament, primary woody biomass would be subject to a limit and not be eligible for financial support.
 Additionally, it calls for a “phase-down” of the proportion of fuels made from primary woody biomass that contribute to EU renewable target by 2023.